CorpSouth/configs-and-dotfiles/README.md

 I had organized and commented as much I could to provide some helpful context in how to define and organize settings in the main config, though it's been split into multiple includes for the sake of digestible navigation, exemplary tweaking, and organized commentary without needing a manpage visit or overwhelming their contents.
-Ironically, I don't use the gaps since ditching the bar had made them even more trivial for me in my use case.
-I just use this fork to get rid of title bars where they are not wanted.
+I have disabled all mouse functionality to be hard on myself about mouse habits.
+Ironically I don't use gaps since ditching the bar had made them even  more trivial for me in my use case, so I just use this fork to get rid of title bars where they are not wanted instead.

 I'm still learning i3 to some extent.